Aphria (NYSE:APHA) Price Target Raised to $7.00

-Aphria (NYSE:APHA) had its price target upped by CIBC from $6.00 to $7.00 in a research note published on Thursday, The Fly reports.
-They currently have a neutral rating on the stock.
+Aphria (NYSE:APHA) had its price objective increased by Bank of America from $5.00 to $7.00 in a research report report published on Thursday morning, Stock Target Advisor reports.
+Bank of America currently has a buy rating on the stock.

-Several other research firms also recently issued reports on APHA.
-Stifel Nicolaus initiated coverage on shares of Aphria in a research note on Monday, March 9th.
-They set a hold rating and a $4.50 price objective for the company.
-Alliance Global Partners reissued a buy rating and set a $9.00 target price (down from $11.00) on shares of Aphria in a report on Wednesday, April 15th.
-Bank of America raised shares of Aphria from a neutral rating to a buy rating in a report on Thursday, March 19th.
-Cantor Fitzgerald reduced their price objective on shares of Aphria from $9.30 to $9.00 and set an overweight rating for the company in a research report on Wednesday, April 15th.
-Finally, Zacks Investment Research upgraded shares of Aphria from a sell rating to a hold rating in a report on Monday, April 6th.
-Three analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
-The company has a consensus rating of Buy and an average price target of $7.61.
+APHA has been the topic of a number of other reports.
+Stifel Nicolaus initiated coverage on Aphria in a report on Monday, March 9th.
+They set a hold rating and a $4.50 price target on the stock.
+Jefferies Financial Group reissued a buy rating and set a $10.30 price target on shares of Aphria in a report on Monday, January 20th.
+Cantor Fitzgerald decreased their price target on Aphria from $9.30 to $9.00 and set an overweight rating on the stock in a report on Wednesday, April 15th.
+Zacks Investment Research raised Aphria from a sell rating to a hold rating in a report on Monday, April 6th.
+Finally, CIBC lifted their target price on Aphria from $6.00 to $7.00 and gave the stock a neutral rating in a report on Thursday.
+Three equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and a consensus target price of $7.61.

-Aphria (NYSE:APHA) last announced its earnings results on Tuesday, April 14th.
-The company reported $0.02 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.04) by $0.06.
-The company had revenue of $144.40 million during the quarter, compared to analysts’ expectations of $130.74 million.
-Aphria had a net margin of 5.75% and a negative return on equity of 0.28%.
-The firm’s quarterly revenue was up 96.2% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted ($0.20) earnings per share.
-On average, research analysts forecast that Aphria will post -0.02 EPS for the current year.
+Aphria (NYSE:APHA) last released its earnings results on Tuesday, April 14th.
+The company reported $0.02 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.04) by $0.06.
+The company had revenue of $144.40 million for the quarter, compared to the consensus estimate of $130.74 million.
+Aphria had a negative return on equity of 0.28% and a net margin of 5.75%.
+Aphria’s quarterly revenue was up 96.2% compared to the same quarter last year.
+During the same period in the previous year, the business earned ($0.20) earnings per share.
+As a group, analysts expect that Aphria will post -0.02 earnings per share for the current year.

-Institutional investors have recently bought and sold shares of the company.
-Alpine Global Management LLC acquired a new position in shares of Aphria in the 1st quarter valued at approximately $33,000.
-Moser Wealth Advisors LLC acquired a new position in Aphria during the 4th quarter worth approximately $52,000.
-Wedbush Securities Inc. boosted its position in Aphria by 22.4% during the 1st quarter.
-Wedbush Securities Inc. now owns 22,707 shares of the company’s stock worth $69,000 after acquiring an additional 4,157 shares during the last quarter.
-Exane Derivatives boosted its position in Aphria by 65.2% during the 1st quarter.
-Exane Derivatives now owns 27,481 shares of the company’s stock worth $84,000 after acquiring an additional 10,846 shares during the last quarter.
-Finally, Virtu Financial LLC raised its stake in shares of Aphria by 14.9% during the 3rd quarter.
-Virtu Financial LLC now owns 18,365 shares of the company’s stock worth $95,000 after purchasing an additional 2,380 shares in the last quarter.
-Institutional investors own 9.93% of the company’s stock.
+Several large investors have recently made changes to their positions in APHA.
+Renaissance Technologies LLC boosted its position in shares of Aphria by 345.7% during the fourth quarter.
+Renaissance Technologies LLC now owns 1,434,700 shares of the company’s stock valued at $7,495,000 after buying an additional 1,112,800 shares during the period.
+AdvisorShares Investments LLC purchased a new position in shares of Aphria during the fourth quarter valued at approximately $2,079,000.
+Virtu Financial LLC boosted its position in shares of Aphria by 1,737.3% during the fourth quarter.
+Virtu Financial LLC now owns 337,419 shares of the company’s stock valued at $1,762,000 after buying an additional 319,054 shares during the period.
+Cambria Investment Management L.P. purchased a new position in shares of Aphria during the fourth quarter valued at approximately $740,000.
+Finally, Oxford Asset Management LLP purchased a new position in shares of Aphria during the fourth quarter valued at approximately $493,000.
+Institutional investors and hedge funds own 9.93% of the company’s stock.

 Aphria Inc produces and sells medical cannabis in Canada and internationally.
 The company offers sativa, indica, and hybrid medical marijuana products, as well as cannabis oils.
 It serves patients and health professionals.
 The company also sells its products online.
 Aphria Inc is headquartered in Leamington, Canada.